 - Snacks: Save 10% when you buy 10 or more full-priced snack foods.

-7. Don’t miss any of REI’s sales, deals, and rebates — they’re listed on the REI promotions page.
+8. Don’t miss any REI sale, deal, or rebate — they’re all listed on the REI promotions page.

 Just check your local store’s schedule to see what they’re offering.